peteraritchie/ConsoleApplicationBuilder/README.md

   - Configuration provider precedence
 - Logging

-This enables the following .NET features:
+`ConsoleApplicationBuilder` additionally enables the following .NET features:
   - `IOptions<T>`

-An accompanying dotnet new project template will produce a simple project with using `Program`:
+The accompanying dotnet new project template produces a simple project using `Program` as the type to build and inject with dependencies:

 ```csharp
 class Program(ILogger<Program> logger)